blurrycontour/zuul-gerrit/doc/source/drivers/pagure.rst

       String value (``pending``, ``success``, ``failure``) that the reporter should set as the commit status on Pagure.

-   .. attr:: status-url
-      :default: web.status_url or the empty string

-      String value for a link url to set in the Pagure status.
-Defaults to the zuul server status_url, or the empty string if that is unset.

    .. attr:: comment
       :default: true